-The deadliest creature alive probably munched on you this summer.
-This dastardly winged creature is responsible for the death of over a million people this year.
-They are nature’s most efficient carrier of deadly viruses.
-They are responsible for transmitting Malaria, Dengue Fever, Yellow fever, Encephalitis, Chikungunya, West Nile, the Zika Virus, and even heartworm through their saliva.
-Can you believe it?
-They even go after the dogs, the heartless wankers.
+The deadliest creature alive probably munched on you this past summer.
+This dastardly winged creature has been responsible for the death of up to 2.7 million people every year, far more than any weather-related fatalities.
+These blood-sucking demons are nature’s most efficient carriers of deadly viruses.
+They are responsible for transmitting Malaria, Dengue Fever, Yellow fever, Encephalitis, Chikungunya, West Nile, the Zika Virus, and even heartworms through their saliva.
+That, is quite the résumé, little insect.

 Did you know a male mosquito lives for five to seven days?
 Yet the female can live up to a month.
 I find that fact oddly satisfying.

 Now here’s an oddball but curious question.
 How many mosquitos would it take to drain an adult human of their blood?
 Amazingly enough, it would take approximately one million mosquitos to bleed you dry.
 However, that particular fact is irrelevant, because you would be dead before they finished with you.
 The human defence system would release such a massive amount of histamine into your body that you’d go into shock and die long before your veins were emptied.
 Histamine is a chemical that is released when foreign pathogens are detected in your body.
 The saliva from the female mosquito is what produces a histamine release, and then in turn, is what causes the insane itching at the bite site.

 Let’s wrap it up with the most grisly question of all, how large does one mosquito need to be to bleed you dry?
 Although the answer can’t be proven, some scientists say, in theory a mosquito should be the size of a large dog in order to have the ability to slush puppie you dry, but then again, once you take into account the monstrous size that the outer saw-like mandibles would become, it’ll be more like the magicians trick of a person being sawed in half without the revival.
 I think I’ll stick to the tiny blood-sucking mosquitoes I can smack.